Dhamma Articles And Talks By Subject

 “When one has admirable friends and companions it is expected that they will maintain discernment and understanding of impermanence and the cessation of stress.

 “ Once these qualities are developed there are four more to develop: contemplation of what is unattractive so as to abandon craving.
-Good will should be developed so as to abandon ill-will.
+Goodwill should be developed so as to abandon ill-will.
 Mindfulness of the breath in the body should be developed so as to develop non-distraction.
-They should develop understanding of impermanence so as to root conceit and further I-making.
+They should develop understanding of impermanence so as to uproot conceit and end further I-making.